CodingBobby/codingbobby.github.io/_posts/2021-03-14-ellipse-pi-day.md

 | $$E = \pi\,(a+b)$$ | $$7.8539\cdots$$ | $$0.99\%$$ |
 | $$E = \iota\,(a+b)$$, from plot: $$\iota = 3.18$$  | $$7.95$$ | $$0.22\%$$ |

-The errors of the rough approximation and the manual reading from the diagram are fairly similar and below $$1\%$$, but simply using $$\iota$$ with only two decimals is more accurate than using $$\pi$$ which is built into calculators with a lot more digits!
+The errors of the rough approximation and the manual reading from the diagram are fairly similar and below $$1\%$$, but simply using $$\iota$$ with only two decimals is already more accurate than using $$\pi$$ which is built into calculators with a lot more digits!

 | Ellipse with ratio $$b/a = 5.7$$ | value | error |
 |:---:|:---:|:---:|